Document Attestation - The Definitive Guide (2023)

 How to notarize your documents in Canada

-The right language is not the only prerequisite for authentication.
-Even if your document is already in English or French, you must still prepare it for authentication.
+The right language is not the only prerequisite.
+Even if your document is already in English or French, you must still prepare it for an apostille.

 This is called notarization and, depending on the nature of your document, you may need to notarize your document before Global Affairs Canada can accept it.